 The 2021 “Report on the Status of Women and Girls in California” concludes 13% of women and girls live in poverty.
 The pandemic effect for girls in K-12 reveals the economic and socio-emotional needs for youth due to financial disparities in Los Angeles county and lack of mental health services.
 The negative effects for women experiencing poverty conditions and financial resources are immeasurable, and serve as a deterrent for women to fully experience a state of holistic peace with the fear, anxiety, and worry that follows when access to safety and security appears unattainable.
 Women are more likely to fall victim to forms of violence, and Black women have the highest rates in domestic violence and may have more difficulty in escaping poverty.
 Though there is considerable upward mobility in the United States, escaping poverty and violence is difficult in Los Angeles county, and economic disadvantages and lack of opportunities mean that mobility out of poverty for women of color is far more difficult.

 The exempt purpose of Simply Youth Institute is to serve young women through educational activities with purpose to:

-Simply Youth Institute’s exempt purpose serves as re-entry support for young women who are in the juvenile systems.
+Simply Youth Institute’s exempt purpose serves as re-entry support for women.
 Additionally, providing above mentioned resources to local educational agencies whose served demographics are in the poverty threshold.
-We provide direct educational services to young women in vulnerable spaces to promote wellness and peace.
+We provide direct educational services to women in vulnerable spaces to promote wellness and peace.

-Every young woman deserves to have a financially healthy life and live in a state of peace.
+Everyone deserves to have a financially healthy life and live in a state of holistic peace.